 - Some payment processors have acquiring partners in different parts of the world.
 For example, they may have one partner bank in Europe and one in Asia.
 This reduces the chances of foreign transactions being declined, but it doesn’t have the benefits of the option listed below.
 (Keep in mind that you, the merchant, can be “boarded” only with acquiring banks located in countries where you have a legal entity!
 For instance, you must have a legal entity located in Canada before your transactions can be sent to an acquiring bank there.)

 - Some payment processors have multiple acquiring partners in different parts of the world.
-BlueSnap, for example, has 30+ global acquiring partners in five different regions around the world—Latin America, U.S., Canada, Australia and Europe & Israel.
+BlueSnap, for example, has 30+ global acquiring partners in five different regions around the world — Latin America, U.S., Canada, Australia, the EU, UK & Israel.
 So if a transaction doesn’t get approved, it goes to a second bank in an effort to improve your payment conversion success rate.

 How do global payments get routed to the right acquiring bank?